-We just (2020) calculated a simple model, due ot appear in i-Perception ((preprint here)) showing that this illusion is a trivial consequence when you couple motion detectors into arrays with a little non-linearity.
+We just (2020) calculated a simple model showing that this illusion is a trivial consequence when you couple motion detectors into arrays with a little non-linearity.

 Atala-Gérard L, Bach M (2017) Rotating Snakes Illusion – Quantitative analysis reveals a region in luminance space with opposite illusory rotation. i-Perception 8(1):2041669517691779

-Bach M, Atala-Gérard L (to be published in i-Percetion), preprint: Bach M, Atala-Gérard L 2020 The Rotating Snake Illusion is a straightforward consequence of non-linearity in arrays of standard motion detectors, i-Perception 11(5), 1–9 [→PDF]
+Bach M & Atala-Gérard L (2020) The Rotating Snakes Illusion is a straightforward consequence of non-linearity in arrays of standard motion detectors, i-Perception 11(5), 1–9 [→PDF]

 Kitaoka A, Ashida H (2003) Phenomenal Characteristics of the peripheral drift illusion.
 VISION: The Journal of the Vision Society of Japan, 15, 261–262